tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Segments.md

 <ol>
  <li>In the left navigation, select 'Segments' if you are not already there.</li>
 <li>In the upper right corner, select 'Create Segment'.</li>
-<li>In the right pane within the 'Create Segment' interface, enter the segment name 'High Credit Card Propensity' following by your Student Number (e.g. 'High Credit Card Propensity 001').
-Enter the same value in the Description field.</li>
+<li>In the right pane within the 'Create Segment' interface, enter the segment name 'High Credit Card Propensity' following by your Student Number (e.g. 'High Credit Card Propensity 001').</li>
-<li>If the 'Streaming' toggle is not active, activate it.</li>
+<li>Enter the same value in the Description field.</li>
 <li>In the left pane, drill down the 'XDM ExperienceEvent' under Attributes by clicking on it.</li>
 <li>Under 'Browse Attributes', click on 'Adobeamericaspot 1'.</li>
 <li>Expand 'propensityProfileDetails' and drag 'propensityCreditCard' to the segment canvas</li>